EmilZackrisson/filerr/README.md

 # Filerr

-This is a application where users can request all possible files from the admin.
+This is a application where users can request files from the admin.

-## How to setup
+This project uses Appwrite as the backend.

-1. Download the source files
+## Features
-2. Edit you filerr public url in .env in the root directory
+- OAuth 2 via Authentik

-### TODO
+- Appwrite Database

-- Add env to public_url
+- Notifications vith Appwrite functions